-Our Irish Bangers & Mash with Brown Gravy Recipe is a traditional Irish dish.
+Our Irish Bangers & Mash with Brown Gravy Recipe is a traditional Irish dinner dish.
 It’ll whisk you away to Ireland with the first bite!
 Irish bangers and mash are a staple food.
 Of course, the Irish love their mashed potatoes with Irish brown sauce!
 Irish gravy is a savory brown gravy recipe that’s perfect all year!
-To it we’re adding fresh peas and Irish Soda Farls (pan biscuits) to bring our Irish meal together.
+To it we’re adding fresh peas and Irish Soda Farls (pan biscuits) to complete our Irish dinner recipes.

 - yellow onion